stmcallister/kids-web/lesson-2/README.md

 * positioning

 #### Style Rules
 CSS is a list of "style rules".
-Each style rule consists of a "selector" and "declarations" of property-value pairs:
+Each style rule consists of a "selector" and "declarations" of property-value

+pairs:

     selector {
         property: value;
         property: value;
     }

     body {
         color: yellow;
         background-color: black;
     }

+### Example and Excercise
+* Size, Color, and position
+* Ids and Classes

 WIP